tom-on-the-internet/blog/content/posts/from-arch-linux-to-nixos.md

 Arch Linux felt like the last operating system I would ever use.

-I started using Arch Linux in 2020 because I wanted to understand how my operating system worked.
+When I started using Arch Linux in 2020, it was because I wanted to understand how my operating system worked.
 I was told that with Arch Linux, all you got was a command prompt.
 You had to figure everything else on your own.
 That sounded insane, but intriguing.

 I quickly fell in love with Arch.
 I learned more about how my computer works in my first few months on Arch than I did in the year I spent on Ubuntu.
 Everything started coming into focus.
 Window managers, compositors, hotkey daemons, notification managers...
 I began to see these as separate parts of an operating system and the monolith broke apart.